 The examination will consist of an Objective Structured Clinical Examination (OSCE).

 Candidates will be examined on 10 OSCE stations in five rooms (see below).
 Six of these stations are retinoscopy stations during which candidates will examine three patients, performing retinoscopy upon each eye.
 The time allowed will be 10 minutes for each double retinoscopy station during which time both eyes must be assessed.
 Candidates are permitted to divide the 10-minute period between the eyes as they wish.

 The OSCE times will be strictly enforced and no further writing / data input will be allowed after the 10 minutes is up.
+Anything written after the end of 10 minutes will be noted but not marked.
 Please bear this in mind during your practice.

 Candidates are advised to prepare for all of the listed OSCE stations.
 One examiner will be present in rooms 4 and 5 only (stations 7 – 10) for the duration of the cycle.
 Rooms 1 – 3 (stations 1 – 6) will be invigilated.